 Eat like a bird to perform like a lion.
 Stick to snacking on chia, sunflower, and pumpkin seeds for an extra boost of protein and a serving of healthy heart-protective fats.
 The low-carb/ high-protein makeup of these seeds will keep your body’s energy levels stable, and you’ll be better able to avoid feeling jittery or experiencing a spike or drop in blood sugar.

 Rich in protein and B-vitamins—which are essential for a healthy metabolism and energy function—eggs will not let you down while getting ready for a Tough Mudder.
 Hard boil them in advance for an easy snack, or cook them up on Sunday morning however you like.
-It’s okay to eat a few each day (yes, even with the yolk) if you’re staying active.
+In general, it’s okay to eat a few each day (yes, even with the yolk) if you’re staying active.

 Eat it raw or cook it up during your meal prep session at the start of the week.
 Popeye really was the perfect character to associate with spinach.
 This superfood is high in iron and potassium, vitamins A and C, fiber, and phytonutrients that will keep your energy levels high.
 Add a few handfuls into a blender with some fresh apple slices and ice for a quick greens-packed smoothie.